-It’s been over 20 years since the McCallister family went to Paris for Christmas, leaving little Kevin home alone to fend off the Wet Bandits, Old Man Marley and that terrifying basement furnace.
+It’s been 25 years since the McCallister family went to Paris for Christmas, leaving little Kevin home alone to fend off the Wet Bandits, Old Man Marley and that terrifying basement furnace.
 Thanks to John Hughes’ trademark “kid’s perspective” viewpoint and a feel-good ending, ‘Home Alone’ has become a Christmas classic, with countless families gathering around the television to watch the movie year after year.
 We know you’re curious, so read on to find out what the McCallister clan (and other film favorites!) are up to now.

 Macaulay Culkin (Kevin McCallister)